Essex Junior Squash Privacy Notice

 We are a non-profit organisation run by a duly elected committee.
 Committee contact details are posted on our website here: HERE

-All correspondence or inquiries about our Data Protection policy should be sent to Essex Junior Squash secretary David Harris at email@example.com
+All correspondence or inquiries about our Data Protection policy should be sent to Essex Junior Squash secretary Sally-Ann Brown at firstname.lastname@example.org

 - This is a notice to inform you of our policy about all information that we record about you.
 It sets out the conditions under which we may process any information that we collect from you, or that you provide to us.
 It covers information that could identify you (“personal information”) and information that could not.
 In the context of the law and this notice, “process” means collect, store, transfer, use or otherwise act on information.